webix-hub/docs/data/api/refs/ui.kanban.md

 - api/link/ui.kanban_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/link/ui.kanban_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
 - api/link/ui.kanban_datatype_config.md - the type of loaded data
-- api/link/ui.kanban_disabled_config.md - indicates whether an item is enabled or not
+- api/link/ui.kanban_disabled_config.md - indicates whether an item is enabled
 - api/link/ui.kanban_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.kanban_height_config.md - sets the height of the component
 - api/link/ui.kanban_hidden_config.md - defines whether the view will be hidden initially